jeremyButtler/find--Co-infections/README.md

     for the binning step.
   - Devin Drown: Who was one of my mentors through graduate school and is still a mentor.
 He helped in the development my graphs, helped in the benchmarking for my pipeline, and gave me advice.
+One big thing that helped was introducing me to the ASHURE data set.
   - Matthew Redlinger: Who is a skilled bioinformation and was always willing to give advise.
   - Eric Bortz: Who was one of my mentors in graduate school and still